How and Why Old Traditional Search Engine Optimization (SEO) Methods Are Now Ineffective in the Modern Era

 Source: Google Mobile Optimization Study

-The chart illustrates how mobile optimization directly influences user behavior.
-Non-optimized websites have higher bounce rates and lower conversion rates, proving that mobile-friendliness is essential for keeping users engaged and converting them into customers.
+Mobile optimization directly impacts user behavior.
+Non-optimized websites have significantly higher bounce rates and lower conversion rates.

 Ready to make every word count?
 Let Hazel Harlow transform your online presence.